BartOtten/routex/USAGE.md

 ## Extensions

-Routex relies on extensions to provide features.
+Routex is merely a framework and relies on extensions to provide features.
 Each extension provides a single feature.
-The extensions have their own documentation which specifies how to configure and use the extension.
+The extensions have their own documentation which specifies how to configure and use them.

 ## Preprocess routes with Routex

-`Routex` will preprocess any route wrapped in a `preprocess_using` block;
-either direct or indirect.
+`Routex` will preprocess any route wrapped in a `preprocess_using` block; either direct or indirect.
 It uses the backend passed as the first argument.
 This allows the use of multiple backends (e.g. to use different extensions for admin routes)

 ```diff
 # file: router.ex